typegoose/mongodb-memory-server/docs/api/classes/mongo-memory-replset.md

 Typings: `protected _replSetOpts!: Required<ReplSetOpts>`

-Stores the options used for the ReplSet Initiation
+Stores the options used for the ReplSet Initiation, uses [`ReplSetOpts`](../interfaces/replset-opts.md).

 ### _keyfiletmp